 Data Flow Diagram

 Data Flow Diagram (DFD) is the part of the SSADM method (Structured Systems Analysis and Design Methodology), intended for analysis and information systems projection.
 Data Flow Diagrams are intended for graphical representation of data flows in the information system and for analysis of data processing during the structural projection.
-By means of data flow diagrams it is possible to show visually the work of the information system and results of this work.
-Data Flow Diagram visualizes processes, data depositories and external entities in information systems and data flows connecting these elements.
+By means of data flow diagrams, it is possible to show visually the work of the information system and the results of this work.
+Data Flow Diagram visualizes processes, data depositories, and external entities in information systems and data flow connecting these elements.

 This variant of presentation of Data Flow Diagram objects got the name of Yourdon – de Marco notation.